Nujsvart/nujsvart/README.md

 Hello!
-- I am a self-taught Frontend Developer with 3 years of experience in developing web applications using Html/CSS, JavaScript and React.
+- I am a self-taught Frontend Developer with 3 years of experience.
+- I develop web applications using HTML/CSS, JavaScript and React.
 - I'm currently learning TypeScript and Next.js to expand my skillset.
 - I'm highly passionate about programming and always strive to improve my skills.